Last Updated on 6 April 2020, 21:00 CET

 The content of the request depends on the type of the borrower, size of the company and the specific situation of the business activity.
 Above mentioned borrowers (except natural persons) shall substantiate and prove that they have paid all social contributions, taxes, other public charges and that they will be unable to repay their loan obligations due to the COVID-19 consequences.
 Large companies will have to additionally substantiate that the payment of loan liabilities could lead to insolvency.
 Borrowers will have to submit, among others, a statement that as of December 31, 2019, they have settled all mandatory contributions, taxes, charges.

-Borrowers can address a request for moratorium to the bank no later than within six months after the COVID-19 epidemic is cancelled.
+Borrowers can address a request for the moratorium to the bank no later than within six months after the COVID-19 epidemic is cancelled.
 Act applies to already existing loan agreements as well as for the loan agreements that will be signed during the validity of this act on emergency measures.

-Moratorium shall include:
+The moratorium shall include:

-- moratorium on all payment obligations under the loan agreement until the end of moratorium period,
+- moratorium on all payment obligations under the loan agreement until the end of moratorium period, however the contractual interest on the principal amount would be charged during the moratorium period,

 - the final maturity date shall be extended for the duration of moratorium,